KenKundert/nestedtext/doc/index.rst

 Contributing
 ------------

-The package contains a Python reference implementation of *NestedText*.
+This package contains a Python reference implementation of *NestedText*.
 Implementation in many languages is required for *NestedText* to catch on widely.
 If you like the format, please consider contributing additional implementations.